OC logo

 What is OneSearch?

 OneSearch is kind of like the "Google" of library resources.
-OneSearch searches most (but not all) of the library's databases and catalogs simultaneously, along with a selection of open-source eBooks and articles from trusted web sources.
+OneSearch searches the library's physical resources, plus most (but not all) of the library's subscription databases, along with a selection of open-source eBooks and articles from trusted web sources.
 The results list will contain a wide variety of books, eBooks, videos, images, and articles from newspapers, magazines, and scholarly peer-reviewed journals that you can access with the click of a button.
 Websites are NOT included in OneSearch results.

 For in-depth searching of ALL of the library's subscribed resources, consider searching our databases individually instead!